 How To Cook Bacon In The Oven

-- Preheat your oven to 415°F. Line a baking sheet with foil or parchment paper.
+- Preheat your oven to 425°F. Line a baking sheet with foil or parchment paper.
 Line the bacon on the baking sheet side-by-side.

-- Bake the bacon for 18-20 minutes or until your desired level of crispiness.
+- Bake the bacon for 18-20 minutes, flipping half way through, until your desired level of crispiness.
 Remove the baking sheet from the oven and transfer the bacon to a paper towel-lined plate to soak up the excess fat.

 - Cooked bacon stays fresh when stored in a zip-topped bag in the refrigerator for up to 5 days.